Looking to get started with Git and GitHub?

 What is Git?

 Git is an open source distributed version control system for tracking changes in computer files and co-ordinating work on those files among multiple people.

 Git was developed by the creator of Linux, Linus Torvalds for Linux kernel development.
 It is distributed under the terms of the General Public License (GNU) and available with almost every Linux distributions.

 It is primarily used for source-code management but it can also be used to keep track of changes in any set of files.
-For example, when you edit a file, Git can help you determine exactly what changed, who changed it, and what’s the purpose of changing.
+For example, when you edit a file, Git can help you determine exactly:

-Let us take one more example for better understanding, when you design a prototype website, you take the help of Photoshop.
+Let’s take another example, when you design a prototype website, you take the help of Adobe Photoshop.
 You also create different versions of your prototype before you finalize a version.

 It makes it possible to go at any instance where you made a significant change in your file and continue working from there on.
 This is what Git is capable of doing and we are just scratching the surface.

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.